greensopinion/executor_lib/README.md

 Jobs can be cancelled after they are submitted.
 This is useful in cases where jobs are scheduled based on the need to display information that is no longer needed because the user navigates elsewhere in the UI.
 By cancelling jobs that have not yet started, unnecessary work is avoided.

+### Reentrancy

+Jobs running on an isolate can safely create another isolate executor and submit jobs on it.
+Reentrant jobs run directly on the isolate of the outer executor.

 ## Development

 ### Continuous Integration